The Xbox series X is in stock at Argos today

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Xbox series X stock news - live: EE and Argos restocks continue into 25 January
+Xbox series X stock news - live: Where to get Microsoft’s console on 25 January

 We’re bringing you live Xbox stock alerts from Smyths, Amazon, Game and more

-Note: Update: The Xbox series X bundle is no longer available at Argos stores but there is still availability for EE customers.
-Read on for more details.